helpbuttons/hb-docs/docs/English/2philosophy.md

 Proprietary platforms can be shut down, acquired, or pivoted.
 Open-source projects with broad contributor communities are more resilient.
 By making Helpbuttons open, we invite developers, translators, community organizers, and designers from around the world to improve and maintain it together.

 The project has been built by voluntary programmers, translators, designers, and community organizers who believe in open tools for social cooperation.
 The current goal is to grow it into a sustainable platform — one that can sustain itself and keep improving over the long term.

+**Helpbuttons never charges end users.** What communities do with their own network — whether they keep it free, set up a donation system, or charge for specific services — is entirely their decision and their sovereignty.
+However, for communities that choose to host their network on the Helpbuttons team's server rather than self-hosting, we charge a fixed fee that covers accompaniment, maintenance, and technical assistance.
+This model keeps the software free and open for everyone while allowing the project to sustain itself.

 ### Human interaction first